About the Cardboard Box Travel Shop

 By 2009 we were employing 8 travel consultants and had outgrown our rented central Windhoek office.
 We'd also established ourselves firmly as an online business and our needs for a city center office had changed.
 After much searching we found and purchased a large new premises on the outskirts of the central business district.
 The rather run down property included Windhoek's first hospital (used to treat sick German Schutztruppe) a doctors house as well as converted stables - after extensive and sensitive renovations the property was restored to its former glory and we moved in during October of that year.

-The Travel Shop continues to grow and currently employs 16 staff members – some of whom have been with us for many years.
+The Travel Shop continues to grow and currently employs 16 staff members – most of whom have been with us for many years.
 Our focus is still on individual travellers and small groups, the overwhelming majority of whom are renting a car and self-driving around Namibia.
 While we’ve never lost contact with our ‘budget’ roots, over the years we’ve evolved and progressed to the stage where we now cater for the entire spectrum.
 In turn this keeps things interesting for us as one day a consultant may be working on a camping self-drive holiday and the next on a luxury fly-in safari.
 We pride ourselves on being completely independent and our ability to offer holidays that are tailored to individual requirements, budget & interests.